-There are a large variety of different optimization strategies that are employed throughout the industry.
-It is essential to have a robust search engine optimization strategy.
+There are a large variety of different optimisation strategies that are employed throughout the online marketing industry.
+Having a robust search engine optimization strategy is essential.
 Some strategies have just come and gone since the start of the search engine boom, which confirms how dynamic the SEO industry is.

-SEO Specialists continually have to be be up to date with the most recent strategies.
+SEO Specialists continually have to be up to date with the most recent strategies.
 In such a dynamic environment a method that works today may not be so effective tomorrow.
 This is the continual battle with the efforts search engines to keep their ranking algorithms up to date and useful.
-However, there are a number of SEO strategies are still as effective today as they were several years ago despite the search engine updates that have recently caused ‘outrage’ within search engine results.
+However, there are some SEO strategies are still as effective today as they were several years ago despite the search engine updates that have recently caused ‘outrage’ within search engine results.

 Effective On-Page Optimization

 On-page optimization refers to the SEO adjustments made to the elements within the website structure, which lay outside of the content.
-This typically relates to the HTML code that make up the webpages that contain the optimized articles.
+This typically relates to the HTML code that makes up the web pages that contain the optimized articles.

 Through the misunderstanding and over optimization of on-page elements some aspects have been rendered useless (such as HTML META keyword), but there are several others which are relatively unknown that are still being put to good use today.